dereuromark/cakephp-transifex/README.md

 # CakePHP Transifex Plugin

-A Cake2.x Plugin containing several useful tools that can be used in many projects.
+A Cake2.x Plugin that works with Transifex and pulls translations.

 Please note: New functionality has been tested against cake2.3 only.
 Please upgrade if possible.